junxit/us-congress-bills-117/bill.md

   >     - **(B)** every other licensing authority that has issued to the servicemember or the spouse of a servicemember a license valid at a similar scope of practice and in the discipline applied in the jurisdiction of such licensing authority;
   >   - **(3)** submits to the authority of the licensing authority in the new jurisdiction for the purposes of standards of practice, discipline, and fulfillment of any continuing education requirements.
   > - **(b)** *Interstate licensure compacts* If a servicemember or spouse of a servicemember is licensed and able to operate in multiple jurisdictions through an interstate licensure compact, with respect to services provided in the jurisdiction of the interstate licensure compact by a licensee covered by such compact, the servicemember or spouse of a servicemember shall be subject to the requirements of the compact or the applicable provisions of law of the applicable State and not this section.
-  > - **(c)** *Covered license defined* In this section, the term “covered license” means a professional license or certificate—
+  > - **(c)** *Covered license defined* In this section, the term covered license means a professional license or certificate—
   >   - **(1)** that is in good standing with the licensing authority that issued such professional license or certificate;
   >   - **(2)** that the servicemember or spouse of a servicemember has actively used during the two years immediately preceding the relocation described in subsection (a); and
   >   - **(3)** that is not a license to practice law.

 - **(b)** *Clerical amendment* The table of contents in section 1(b) of such Act is amended by inserting after the item relating to section 705 the following new item:

 ## § 20.
+Provision of nonarticulating trailers as adaptive equipment

+Section 3901(2) of title 38, United States Code, is amended—

+- **(1)** by striking “and special” and inserting “special”; and
+- **(2)** by striking “conveyance.” and inserting “conveyance, and nonarticulating trailers solely designed to transport powered wheelchairs, powered scooters, or other similar mobility devices.”.

+## § 21.
+Eligibility for Department of Veterans Affairs provision of additional automobile or other conveyance

+Section 3903(a) of title 38, United States Code, is amended—

+- **(1)** in paragraph (1), by striking “paragraph (2)” and inserting “paragraphs (2) and (3)”; and
+- **(2)** by adding at the end the following new paragraph:
+  > - **(3)** The Secretary may provide or assist in providing an eligible person with an additional automobile or other conveyance under this chapter—
+  >   - **(A)** if more than 30 years have elapsed since the eligible person most recently received an automobile or other conveyance under this chapter; or
+  >   - **(B)** beginning on the day that is 10 years after date of the enactment of the Veterans Auto and Education Improvement Act of 2022, if more than 10 years have elapsed since the eligible person most recently received an automobile or other conveyance under this chapter.

+## § 22.
+Department of Veterans Affairs treatment of certain vehicle modifications as medical services

+Section 1701(6) of title 38, United States Code, is amended by adding at the end the following new subparagraph:

+> - **(I)** The provision of medically necessary van lifts, raised doors, raised roofs, air conditioning, and wheelchair tiedowns for passenger use.

+## § 23.
 Determination of budgetary effects

-The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, pro-vided that such statement has been submitted prior to the vote on passage.
+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.